-Probably most proper microcontroller programming method is using a bootloader program.
-Because you don’t need any special programming adapters or special knowledge – you need to connect a standard cable from your PC to target board and run a special program on PC which communicates with MCU bootloader program.
+Probably the most proper microcontroller programming method is using a bootloader program.
+Because you don’t need any special programming adapters or special knowledge – you need to connect a standard cable from your PC to the target board and run a special program on the PC which communicates with the MCU bootloader program.
 The idea is simple:

-If the microcontroller is preconfigured then after reset, it starts running not from start memory location which is usually at 0x0000 address, but at some specific location, where usually bootloader lies.
+If the microcontroller is preconfigured, then after reset, it starts running not from the start memory location, which is usually at 0x0000 address, but at some specific location, where usually bootloader lies.

 All AVR ATmega family microcontrollers can be programmed with a bootloader.
 Program start address depends on AVR fuse settings.
-If settings say that program counter PC has to jump to bootloader section after reset, then first of all bootloader has to be executed.
-Bootloaders can be various sizes and can use different algorithms and interfaces from where the program will be loaded.
+If settings say that the program counter PC has to jump to the bootloader section after reset, then the bootloader has to be executed.
+Bootloaders can be of various sizes and can use different algorithms and interfaces from where the program will be loaded.
 Sources can be Flashcards (MMC/SD), I2C, USART, SPI, and USB.

 Variety of AVR bootloaders

-Most of AVR bootloaders are using COM port for connectivity with PC.
-This can be OK if USB-USART bridge is used.
+Most AVR bootloaders are using a COM port for connectivity with PC.
+This can be OK if a USB-USART bridge is used.
 As a matter of fact, it is not always to run somebody’s written bootloader for the first time.
 Usually, it may require some customizations, reading help documents.
-IN the list you can see a list of most popular bootloaders available (there may be more):
+IN the list, you can see a list of the most popular bootloaders available (there may be more):